 If you’re looking for a Los Angeles divorce lawyer or any of the surrounding counties, you should know that the Spodek Law Group is here to provide you with the white-glove service you want, and deserve.
 Divorce is complicated, so is virtually any family law related issue.
 With the Spodek Law Group, you’re assured a law firm that is here to help you through these challenging times.
 Nothing is simple when it comes to divorce.
 In addition to the finances, there’s a wide array of issues relating to alimony, child support, child custody, and more, that come up.

 What you get with the Spodek Law Group is a loyal advocate, who will never stop fighting for what you rightfully deserve.
 Our philosophy is taking a conservative approach – focusing on results, not billable hours.
-If you are the victim of domestic violence, because your spouse goes to the liquor store frequently, we are here to help you.
+If you are the victim of domestic violence, because your spouse goes to the liquor store and spends all the money in his mens leather wallet frequently, we are here to help you.
 Most importantly, it’s knowing when to be diplomatic, and when to fight tooth and nail to get our clients what they need and what they deserve.

 In addition to having office locations throughout Los Angeles, the Spodek Law Group is available to speak about complicated issues via Zoom, and other virtual solutions.